YiWangPhD/StormOverlay/README.md

 1. This tool extracts AEP based on GHD 2024 IDF

-2. It uses IDF curves for existing climate
+2. It uses IDF curves for existing and future climates

 3. It uses index rain from GHD report appendix